XiaojiaoChen/academic-MyWebsite/content/authors/xiaojiaochen/_index.md

 #- Visitors
 ---

-I am currently a PhD student of Mechanical Engineering at the Bionics & Control Lab in the University of Hong Kong.
+I just completed my PhD study of Mechanical Engineering at the Bionics & Control Lab in the University of Hong Kong in September 2019.
 My research interests include design, modeling and control of soft pneuamtic robotics.